faithanalog/pagerenc/README.md

 Then, from the project root folder:

-    stack setup #Downaloads/installs the Haskell compiler if needed stack build #Recursively build the project and all dependencies
+    stack setup    #Downloads/installs the Haskell compiler if needed stack build    #Recursively build the project and all dependencies

+#Installing

+Stack will tell you what folder the executable file is located.
+For example:

+    Installing executable(s) in /data/pagerenc/.stack-work/install/x86_64-linux/lts-6.10/7.10.3/bin

+You may either copy the file from that folder to wherever you want, or run

+    stack install

+to automatically install the executable in $HOME/.local/bin

 #Running

-Stack will tell you where the executable file is located.
-You can either copy that wherever you want it, or run
+Execute the program directly from the file installed in the previous step, or run

-    stack exec pagerenc
+    stack exec pagerenc -- [flags]

 to execute it from the project directory.